Switch-Bros/NRO-Forwarder/README.md

 ## Saving Icons
 NRO icons can be saved by right clicking on the picture box and selecting "Save Image" from the dropdown menu.

-## Advanced Hidden Feature
+## Advanced Hidden Feature (Fix Forwarders for certain firmware and AMS versions)
-Clicking the Generate button and moving the mouse away from it, will select that button without making the forwader, you can then press either the "Z", "X", "C" buttons on your keyboard to patch the debug flags in the main.npdm file.
+Clicking the Generate button and moving the mouse away from it, will select that button without making the forwader, you can then press either the "Z", "X", "C", "V" buttons on your keyboard to patch the debug flags in the main.npdm file.

-For people using new 19.0.x firmware, the default value is "Z" (patched bytes to 0x08), this sets the correct debug flag.
-For people using the older 18.0.x firmware or below, try using the 0x04 "C" flag, if that doesn't work, try using 0x06 "X" flag.
+Z = no debugs enabled
+X = Allow debug
+C = force_debug_prod (Use for firmware 19.0.x and + AMS 1.8.x)
+V = force_debug (Use for firmware 18.0.x and below and < AMS 1.8.x)

 ## Hackbrewpack
 This has been modified from the original source, it has had the extra debug flag values added to make it generate compatible